-Dr. Andrew A. Guccione is Professor and Chair of the Department of Rehabilitation Science and a professor within the program.
+Dr. Andrew A. Guccione is Professor and Chair of the Department of Rehabilitation Science.

 Dr. Guccione received his PhD in Sociology from Boston University with a certificate in Gerontological Studies, a Master's degree in Philosophy from Temple University, and a Master's degree in Physical Therapy from Boston University.
 His DPT was awarded by the MGH Institute of Health Professions in 2003.
 He has held faculty-level appointments at Sargent College, Boston University; Boston University School of Medicine, Harvard Medical School; MGH Institute of Health Professions; and George Washington University.